sparkflows/sparkflows-docs/docs/installation/configuration/running-as-service.rst

 Fire Insights can be configured to run as a service.
 This way when the machine reboots, Fire Insights would be automatically restarted.

-Below are the steps for configuring Fire Insights as a service.
+Below are the steps for configuring Fire Insights as a service:

 Prerequisites
 +++++++++++++